 Is it Right for You?

-Starting in 2014, almost everyone should be able to get health coverage.
+Almost everyone should be able to get health coverage.
 In fact, if you don’t have a plan, you may have to pay a tax penalty.
-The question becomes, which plan is right for you and your family?
+The question is, which plan is right for you and your family?

-This article focuses on whether you will qualify for MA because you have a disability.
+This article focuses on whether you can qualify for disability-based MA.

-However, just because you have a disability does not mean you will qualify for MA by the rules discussed here.
-You may qualify based on rules discussed in another DB101 MA article, or for Medical Assistance for Employed People with Disabilities (MA-EPD), or you may not qualify for MA at all, depending on your situation.
+Just because you have a disability does not mean you qualify for disability-based MA.
+You may qualify for income-based MA or Medical Assistance for Employed Persons with Disabilities (MA-EPD), or you may not qualify for MA at all, depending on your situation.

-To qualify for Medical Assistance (MA) by the rules described in this article, you must:
+To qualify for disability-based Medical Assistance (MA), you must:

 - Have been determined blind or disabled by the Social Security Administration (SSA) or the State Medical Review Team (SMRT)